The baleful effects of federal ag subsidies

 More exotic goods could be purchased through set-aside programs.
 Jim Kinsella, who owns and runs an 840-acre family farm in Lexington, in McLean County, proposed to the U.S. Senate Committee on Agriculture, Nutrition and Forestry in March a federally subsidized carbon sequestration program.
 Farmland cover crops take carbon from the air and convert it to organic matter, he explained, capturing or sequestering in the soil an average of 0.4 tons of carbon per acre per year.
 Paying farmers to treat large acreage in this way would compensate for a lot of greenhouse gas emissions.
 "Why not give something back to the taxpayer for their generosity?"
 Kinsella asked.

 The Conservation Reserve Program would seem to be that rare government program that pleases everyone.
 Farmers get rent for not planting crops on land that usually isn't much good for crops anyway, and the taxpayers get a countryside that is more comely and ecologically diverse.
 President George W. Bush's administration likes it too, or at least the principles on which it is based; the U.S. Department of Agriculture published a report earlier this year that provided the rationale for expanding conservation funding beyond set-aside land under the next farm bill.

 Illinois soils and climate are perfectly suited to grow those crops, but those are not the only crops Illinois is suited to.
-These days countries not only eat corn and soybeans but grow them.
-Growing other things, things the world wants and can afford to buy and that are not available a cheaper price from someone else, would reduce U.S. ag subsidies by making them unnecessary.
+These days countries outside the U.S. not only eat corn and soybeans but grow them.
+Growing different things, things the world wants and can afford to buy and that are not available at a cheaper price from someone else, would reduce U.S. ag subsidies by making them unnecessary.